ppmvi/needful-things/README.md

 ### applySplashscreenLinks

-This method can be used to add the `twitter` meta tags.
+This method can be used to add meta tags for splashscreens.

 #### Usage